II Most Wanted: Critical reception

-The song received widespread critical acclaim upon its release, with many critics praising the complementarity of their voices.
-Rolling Stones Brittany Spanos deemed "II Most Wanted" as the best collaboration on Cowboy Carter and a "career highlight" for both singers.
+The song received widespread critical acclaim upon its release, with critics praising the complementarity of their voices.
+Rolling Stones Brittany Spanos deemed "II Most Wanted" as the best collaboration on Cowboy Carter.
 She likened Carter's and Cyrus' personas to Butch Cassidy and Sundance Kid, respectively, and praised how their voices "melt[ed] into each other instead of fighting for the spotlight."
 Rolling Stone ranked the song 46th among "The 70 Greatest Beyoncé Songs".

 Kyle Denis of Billboard ranked "II Most Wanted" as the third best track on the album, praising their "smoky tones" that "pair beautifully".
 Denis viewed the collaboration as both artists being at the "peak of their powers" that makes every stylistic choice "a home run".
 They evoke "a sense of emotional gravitas" that makes the song appear "a lot more high-stakes".

 Mary Siroky of Consequence defined the song as "one of the more straightforward tracks on the album", describing it "a bit mournful and nostalgic, acknowledging the ever-flowing passage of time and our inability to stop it".